NathanHunt581/TopicsAndDocuments/README.md

 ## Overview

 In this project, I applied topic document modeling to a corpus of 15000 news articles.
 I imagined a human assigned the same task, and thought that anyone victimized with this might choose to limit the number of topics, creating an "other" pile for  articles not clearly corresponding to one or a few of the topics.
 I developed an iterative procedure to do just this by discarding articles assigned to a large number of topics.
-The approach gives reasonable results, evaluated either by coherence and perplexity scores or by manual inspection of the resulting topic - document correspondence.

 ## Data